holland01/YAQ3R/random_notes.md

 Running the renderer using Intel drivers gives me 30 FPS at best and over 160 MB of RAM per frame.

+**Update** with O2, Intel drivers on Windows give about 120 FPS, which is pretty solid.
+The high RAM usage is still prevelant, but apparently the HD 4600 only has 128 MB of dedicated VRAM.
+This may explain the dfferences in system RAM usage being reported between Linux and Windows.

 On Linux I get 60 MB of ram and 60 FPS with a) intel drivers and b) less convenient features.

 I'm thinking the issue might be due to dependencies which are linked in via MSVC, and possibly other things like meta data